 Try to come up with a solution before peeking into my answer.

 <html> <head> <title>Today is the day</title> </head> <body> <h3 style="text-align: right; width: 100%;"> Let's write machine! </h3> <button hidden="true">Let's Go!</button> </body> </html>

-… for trying.
-You have a step ahead of many of the people that use a computer.
-Most people do not have any idea of how to do what you just did.
+You have a step ahead of many people who use a computer.
+Most people do not know how to do what you just did.

-Coding is hard and it is difficult to get concepts from the get-go, but if you practice… practice… practice… it WILL get easier.
+Coding is hard and challenging to get concepts from the get-go, but if you practice… practice… practice… it WILL get easier.
 Do not give up!